 RESEARCH FOR THE LOCAL

 It took some time before I accepted the impact of the covid-19 restrictions for international traveling and the big impact of it on my artist practice.
 Getting the opportunity to explore new landscapes, encountering dwellers and doing research for their connection with cultivated soil through participating in art residencies was always inspiring to me.
 It seemed to me it is much more exciting to research unknown places rather than my own.
-Now I need to embrace my own environment, my house, neighbors, town and forest.
+Now I need to embrace my own environment, my house, neighbours, town and forest.

 EXPLORE THE LOCAL LIKE THE GLOBAL